Canada war on Iran: Carney backs strikes he admits violate international law, refuses to rule out military involvement, and calls it regret.

 On March 3, 2026, Prime Minister Mark Carney stood before reporters in Sydney and called U.S.-Israeli airstrikes on Iran “another example of the failure of the international order.”

-His statement from the Prime Minister’s office acknowledged plainly that “the United States and Israel have acted without engaging the United Nations or consulting with allies, including Canada.”
+His PMO official statement acknowledged plainly that “the United States and Israel have acted without engaging the United Nations or consulting with allies, including Canada.”

 Asked whether the strikes violated international law, Carney said they “prima facie appear to be inconsistent with international law” — then immediately added that whether they actually broke international law “was a judgment for others to make.”
 The Canadian government recognized, in plain language, that Operation Epic Fury — launched on February 28, 2026 — bypassed the legal architecture Canada claims to uphold.
 Then it endorsed the strikes anyway.

-Carney expressed support for the strikes with qualified backing as a necessary response to Iranian nuclear escalation and regional destabilization.
+Carney expressed support with regret as a necessary response to Iranian nuclear escalation and regional destabilization.
 He affirmed Canada’s support for efforts to prevent Iran from obtaining nuclear weapons and condemned Iranian attacks on civilians.
 He stated that Canada’s support was “not a blank cheque.”

 The contradiction was total: the strikes are illegal, but Canada supports them.
 The international order has failed, but Canada will reinforce that failure.
 This was not cognitive dissonance.
 This was imperial doublespeak functioning exactly as designed — legal acknowledgment without legal consequence, moral objection without political cost.